The Qmod Workshop - Part 2: Higher-Level Concepts

 Exercise 7a

-Create the following quantum programs:
+Create these quantum programs:

-and computes res = x + y
+1. Initialize variables x=2, y=7 and compute res = x + y.

-and computes res = x * y
+2. Initialize variables x=2, y=7 and compute res = x * y.

-and computes res = x * y - z
+3. Initialize variables x=2, y=7, z=1 and compute res = x * y - z.

 Guidance:

-to perform out-of-place assignment of arithmetic expression.
+• Use the |= operators to perform out-of-place assignment of arithmetic expressions.

-* To initialize the variables, use the function prepare_int
+• To initialize the variables, use the |= to assgin it with a numerical value.

 from classiq import *